-Happiness is contagious after all, and it is often our relationships with others that matter most to us.
-Our Customer Success Director, Rachel King says that making someone else happy is what makes her happy at work.
+Never underestimate the contagious nature of happiness on your employees.
+It is often our relationships with others that matter most to us.
+Our Marketing Director, Rachel King says that making someone else happy is what makes her happy at work.
 She says, “knowing that something I’ve done today has made someone else happy and made a difference.
 For instance I gave Mel my brightonSEO ticket and I feel very happy that she’s over the moon.”

 “Other people’s happiness makes me happy." says Sophie, our Onboarding Manager.
 "When the office is in good spirits there is nothing better," she continues.

-Many people can overlook their surroundings as something which can make them happy as they are so focused on the people and more material things that equate to happiness.
-However your working environment can have more of an impact that you might realise.
+The working environment has a large bearing on workforce happiness.
+Many people overlook their surroundings as something which can make them happy because they’re so focused on the people they work with and the material things that equate to happiness.

-"There has been an amazing feeling at work recently," says Sophie, "everyone is eating healthily and exercising at lunch time, (The Fitbit Work Week Hustle has certainly been a challenge!).
-Who knew we were all so competitive?
-We have also been treated to stand up desks and the positive atmosphere is 100% reflected in our work.”
+"There has been an amazing feeling at work recently," says Sophie, "everyone is eating healthily and exercising at lunch time; the positive atmosphere is 100% reflected in our work.”

 Our app developer relishes the time away from his screen and says, "a decent amount of free time at lunch is always appreciated so I can find somewhere quiet to read my book."